gregoryfoo95/SaveLah/README.md

 # **Future Works**

-- Profile Page for User to amend his registration information
 - Sign in with OAuth (Google, Facebook)
 - Unit Testing with Mocha and Chai
 - Link up with another user to form a Couple entity, joint account with shared categories